karnkaul/LittleEngineVk/README.md

 Default shaders are provided as GLSL sources in `shaders/`.
 (These can be compiled to SPIR-V into your data directory using LittleEngine's tools.)

 See [example](example/example.cpp) for a basic example that renders an animated skinned mesh and some text, and responds to input.
+The demo video above showcases this very example.

 ### Building